 In the United States, the exclusionary rule precludes evidence that is gained in a way that infringes on the Constitutional rights of the accused in question.
 The exclusionary rule does not apply to civil matters, including immigration matters.

-It is this rule that generally governs over police misconduct matters in the rule of law.
+It is this rule that generally governs over police misconduct matters in the rule of law with what cops can’t do to you.

 Police brutality is a form of police misconduct that occurs when unnecessary and excessive force is used by law enforcement handling citizens.
 This includes but is not limited to the use of nerve gas, batons, any form of physical abuse, and pepper spray.

-Illegal use of a firearm is also considered police brutality.
 Law enforcement is permitted to apply force when necessary to make arrests, and we want them to be able to do so in order to keep us safe.
-They are also permitted to use their firearms for self-defense.
+They are also permitted to use their firearms for self-defense of what cops can and can’t do.

 The issue of proportionality comes into play when it comes to the use of deadly force.
 Cops are always required to use the least amount of force in any situation.
 Whether the use of force was proportional to the problem at hand will be the question when determining whether or not misconduct or brutality came into play, if a cop is questioned on his or her use of a firearm.

-For example, a police officer making an arrest that is being resisted, and has a knife pulled on him, can use deadly force if necessary.
+For example, a police officer making an arrest that is being resisted, and has a knife pulled on him, can use deadly force if necessary of what cops can’t do to you that are illegal.
 It would be misconduct if the knife was not pulled on him.

 Five Police Officers Convicted After Hurricane Katrina